kevinrfoster/ecob2000_lab4/README.md

 just college degree, whatever).

 Explain your results, giving details about the estimation and providing any relevant graphics.
-What are the changes from previous regression on state-level averages and why might this be so?
+What are the changes from what you’d previously found (with k-nn or averages) and why might this be so?
 How do changes in specification (e.g. logs) change the estimated coefficients?
 What are some relevant predicted values?
 Do those seem sensible?
 What additional information would be useful?
 Impress me.